infobloxopen/ceilometer-infoblox/README.rst

 Infoblox Custom Meters for Ceilometer

-This package provides files used by OpenStack Ceilometer to monitor the DNS queries-per-second from Infoblox NIOS instances.
-With this package installed and configured, the Ceilometer Compute Agent will poll local NIOS instances via SNMP, and store the results as samples with the metric name 'nios.dns.qps'.
+This package provides files used by OpenStack Ceilometer to monitor various DNS and DHCP metrics from Infoblox NIOS instances.
+With this package installed and configured, the Ceilometer Compute Agent will poll local NIOS instances via SNMP, and store the results as samples with metric names starting with 'nios.dns' and 'nios.dhcp'.

 * Free software: Apache license

 Features
 --------

-This module enables SNMP polling of NIOS instances to collect DNS queries per second.
+This module enables SNMP polling of NIOS instances to collect DNS and DHCP metrics.

 OpenStack Configuration
 -----------------------